Strong law of large numbers and L log L condition for supercritical branching processes: Introduction and main results

-More precisely, when $\mathcal X$ is finite and the mean matrix $S=(S_{x,y})_{x,y\in \mathcal X}$ of the reproduction law is primitive (irreducible aperiodic), Perron Frobenius theorem can be invoked.
-It ensures that there exists a unique triplet $(\lambda, h,\gamma)$ where $h$ is a positive function on $\mathcal X$, $\gamma$ is a probability on $\mathcal X$ and $\lambda \in (0,\infty)$ such that Moreover for any $x,y\in \mathcal X$.
+Moreover for any $x,y\in \mathcal X$.
 The underlying convergence is exponential and uniform on $\mathcal X$ since this latter is finite.
 In the multitype setting, the branching process $Z_n=(Z_n^i : i \in \mathcal X)$ counts the number of individuals of each type $i$ in generation $n$.
 Equivalently, $Z$ can be represented by its empirical measure and at an individual level.
 Denoting by $\mathbb G_n$ the individuals of generation $n$, the branching process can be defined by

 where $Z(u)$ is the type of individual $u$.
 We refer to Section \ref{sec:construction} for details.
-Thus, for any $i\in \mtcX$, $Z_n^i=Z_n(\{i\})$, and for $f$ non-negative function on $\mathcal X$
+Thus, for any $i\in \mtcX$, $Z_n^i=Z_n(\{i\})$, and for $f$ non-negative function on $\mathcal X$,

-In this paper, we adopt the semigroup and linear operator framework, which will be relevant when $\mathcal X$ is infinite.
-We consider the first moment semigroup of the multitype branching process defined for $x\in \mathcal X$ and $f$ non-negative function on $\mathcal X$ by We observe that $S_{x,y}=S_11_{y}(x)=\E(Z_1^y \, \vert \, Z_0=\delta_x).$ Uniform convergence in Perron Frobenius result can be written as
+In this paper, we adopt the semigroup and linear operator framework, which will be relevant in particular when $\mathcal X$ will be infinite.
+We consider the first moment semigroup of the multitype branching process defined for $x\in \mathcal X$ and $f$ non-negative function on $\mathcal X$ by We observe that $S_{x,y}=S_1 \mathbf{1}_{y}(x)=\E(Z_1^y \, \vert \, Z_0=\delta_x).$ Uniform convergence as per Perron Frobenius result can be written as

-Several versions of the Kesten-Stigum theorem have been obtained in infinite type spaces.
-Up to our knowledge, for nearly 50 years, the single general statement extending the finite dimensional case was derived by Asmussen and Hering \cite{asmussen1976strong}.
-More precisely, starting from one single individual with type $x\in \mathcal X$, they prove that
+Several versions of the Kesten-Stigum theorem have been obtained in infinite type spaces, starting from works in the countable space under some $L^2$ moment conditions \cite{Moy1967} and uniform bounds on the mean matrix \cite{harris1963theory}.
+Up to our knowledge, the single statement extending the finite dimensional case to general (measurable) state space $\mathcal X$ was obtained by \cite{asmussen1976strong}.
+More precisely, starting from one single individual with type $x\in \mathcal X$, they show that there exists a non-negative random variable $W$ such that